 Because of the Nazi danger, both families relocated to the United Kingdom circa 1938.
 Rabbi Yair Weisz (from Pressburg, Pennsylvania) and Katherine Glickel Sternberg (from Budapest, Hungary) were both Ashkenazi Jews, and Rachel’s paternal grandparents were also Ashkenazi Jews.
 Despite the fact that Rachel’s maternal grandpa, Alexander Teich, was an Austrian Jew, and Rachel’s maternal grandmother, Anna Bassi, who was Catholic, was of Austrian and Italian descent, they shared a common ancestry.
 When Rachel’s mother married Rachel’s father, she made the formal conversion to Judaism.

 She is one of six actresses who have won an Academy Award while pregnant; the others being Eva Marie Saint, Patricia Neal, Meryl Streep, Catherine Zeta-Jones, and Natalie Portman.
 Because of her pregnancy, Neal is the only one who has not personally accepted her prize.
 When she won the Best Supporting Actress Oscar for The Constant Gardener, Weisz was seven months pregnant with her son Henry at the time (2005).

-For the Royal College of Radiologists, she is patron of the “X Appeal,” an official charity.
-63rd in the FM 100 Sexiest Women in the World rankings in 2009, according to the website.
-This year’s annual Glamour Magazine list of the world’s most attractive women rated her 44th.
+Rachel is a patron of the “X Appeal,” an official charity for the Royal College of Radiologists.
+She was ranked 63rd in the FM 100 Sexiest Women in the World rankings in 2009 and 44th on the annual Glamour Magazine list of the world’s most attractive women.
+Rachel became an American citizen in 2011.

 | Rachel Weisz |